defl-orator/diplom_china/README.md

 python run_all.py
 ```
 This script automatically:
-1. Switches Python's working directory to the location of the scripts.
+1. Switches Python's working directory to the location of the scripts [2].
 2. Generates all 14 active analytical charts sequentially.
 3. Automatically routes all files into a structured localized folder (`charts_results_en/` or `charts_results_ru/` with correct language suffixes).